gracelang/language/languageSpec/spec.md

 compile time.
 Variables may be optionally given a type: this type is checked when the variable is initialised and assigned.
+An omitted type annotation is treated as the type `Unknown`.

 **Examples**